RGPankO/portfolio-tracker-backend/README.md

 ## Things to be finished:

 - [ ] Migrate users from Firebase and create `user` table with registered user
-- [ ] Current users table needs to be renamed to portfolio
+- [ ] Current users table needs to be renamed to portfolio (endpoint & services as well)
 - [ ] Relations between `users` <-> `portfolio` <-> `coins` <-> `transactions`
+- [ ] Implement Coingecko price service to calculate token prices for each user/portfolio
 - [ ] Migrate db from Postgre to MySQL
+- [ ] Build proper CI/CD pipeline